This week’s guest poster is author Trish Moran who discussing the concept of cloning. Enjoy.

 There are stories all around us waiting to be written!

-Big thanks to Trish for guest posting, do make sure to check out her social media pages.
+Big thanks to Trish for guest posting, do make sure to check out her website.
 If you have any thoughts on this topic of cloning or have any questions or queries for Trish, please drop them in the comments below!

 Hi Clare,